Mt. Mihara 三原山

 Take a horseback ride to Urasabaku

-See the Urasabaku, a field of black sand created by the scoria spat out by the volcano during its eruptions.
+See the Urasabaku, a field of black sand created by the lava spat out by the volcano during its eruptions.
 Visit on horseback for a different perspective on this interesting site.

-Ohachimegumi hiking trail runs around the crater and makes for a dramatic walk.
-Upon completion of your journey, relax at the Miharaya Onsen hot spring baths and refresh after a long and active day.
+Ohachimeguri hiking trail runs around the crater and makes for a dramatic walk.
+Upon completion of your journey, relax at the Miharayama Onsen hot spring baths.